 – Soft cooler

-– Mini can opener (like THIS one)
+– Mini can opener (like this one from Amazon)

 – Small, sharp knife (safely wrapped or pocket-knife style in your checked baggage only!)